 The severity of your injury can determine how much your claim is worth.
 In general, the Colorado courts are willing to award more money to victims with serious, catastrophic and life-changing injuries that will cause temporary or permanent disabilities.
 However, we are still interested in hearing about your case if you suffered more minor injuries.
 Our firm advocates for injured consumers after all types of defective product injuries and illnesses, big and small.

 A defective or dangerous consumer product could change your life.
 You could suffer catastrophic injuries such as multiple bone fractures, severe burns, a traumatic brain injury or a spinal cord injury.
 A lawsuit could be the best way to obtain financial compensation for defective product injuries.
-Our product liability attorneys in Denver know a compensation award will not return things to normal, but it could provide stability for your family’s future.
+Our product liability attorneys in Denver know a compensation award will not return things to normal, but it could provide stability for your family’s future, including recovering finances for:

 During a consultation with one of our attorneys, you can learn what we believe your claim might be worth.
 We will analyze your damages based on a description of your injuries and documents you bring with you, such as medical records, bills and paystubs.
 Then, we can use our knowledge of product liability claims to estimate a fair case value.
 Knowing the potential value of your claim can give you a leg up during insurance settlement negotiations, so you do not settle for less than your case is reasonably worth.
 It can also show how much a skilled attorney may be able to obtain for you should you choose to hire the firm.